LinoMeister/seminar-cggp-alpha-wrap-2/doc/project.md

 #### Deviation-Based Traversability

 To determine if a gate $f$ is traversable, the following procedure is followed:
-- Construct an axis-aligned bounding box around the $f$
+- Construct an axis-aligned bounding box around $f$
 - Find all the input points $p_{i}$ that are located within this bounding box
 - Measure the mean-squared distance from these points to $f$